ring-lang/ring/README.md

 <a name="smart-memory-management-system"></a>
 ## ♻️Smart Memory Management System

-It utilizes a deterministic, safe, and flexible scope-based memory management system that incorporates escape analysis and optional reference counting with cycle detection.
+Ring utilizes a deterministic, safe, and flexible scope-based memory management system that incorporates escape analysis and optional reference counting with cycle detection.

 Avoid memory problems:-